joshualambert/easy-magma-setup/README.md

 | Disk     | 50 GB SSD |
 | Network  | Public IP with ports **80** and **443** forwarded if behind NAT |

+This script was developed against the **AmericanCloud** webhost.
+You can check them out at [americancloud.com](https://americancloud.com/).

 ---

 ## 📦 Dependencies (automatically handled in the script)